Gold: History

 Gold is mentioned frequently in the Old Testament, starting with Genesis 2:11 (at Havilah), the story of the golden calf, and many parts of the temple including the Menorah and the golden altar.
 In the New Testament, it is included with the gifts of the magi in the first chapters of Matthew.
 The Book of Revelation 21:21 describes the city of New Jerusalem as having streets "made of pure gold, clear as crystal".
 Exploitation of gold in the south-east corner of the Black Sea is said to date from the time of Midas, and this gold was important in the establishment of what is probably the world's earliest coinage in Lydia around 610 BC.
-The legend of the golden fleece dating from eighth century BCE may refer to the use of fleeces to trap gold dust from placer deposits in the ancient world.
+The legend of the golden fleece dating from eighth century BC may refer to the use of fleeces to trap gold dust from placer deposits in the ancient world.
 From the 6th or 5th century BC, the Chu (state) circulated the Ying Yuan, one kind of square gold coin.

 In Roman metallurgy, new methods for extracting gold on a large scale were developed by introducing hydraulic mining methods, especially in Hispania from 25 BC onwards and in Dacia from 106 AD onwards.
 One of their largest mines was at Las Medulas in León, where seven long aqueducts enabled them to sluice most of a large alluvial deposit.
 The mines at Roşia Montană in Transylvania were also very large, and until very recently, still mined by opencast methods.
 They also exploited smaller deposits in Britain, such as placer and hard-rock deposits at Dolaucothi.
 The various methods they used are well described by Pliny the Elder in his encyclopedia Naturalis Historia written towards the end of the first century AD.

 During Mansa Musa's (ruler of the Mali Empire from 1312 to 1337) hajj to Mecca in 1324, he passed through Cairo in July 1324, and was reportedly accompanied by a camel train that included thousands of people and nearly a hundred camels where he gave away so much gold that it depressed the price in Egypt for over a decade, causing high inflation.
 A contemporary Arab historian remarked: